In this tutorial, we will explain how to:

 Most visualizations are customizable and exportable as high-res images.
 For most graphs like the MS graph, the XIC or the kinetics plots, you can right-click to bring up the image saving wizard.
 For more complex controls like the sequence coverage view or the peptide map, there will be a button on the toolbar to save images.
 Note: Visualizations can also be exported as a bundle via the File -> Export wizard (see Export section below).

 Kinetics: The kinetics view will appear on the bottom-right panel by default if the project contains more than one timepoint.
-To view the whole set of commands available on the toolbar (error bars, line thickness, bubble size), you can click on the small arrow on the top right toolbar.
+To view the whole set of commands available on the toolbar (error bars, line thickness, bubble size), you can click on the small black arrow at the top right of the toolbar.

 State Comparison: The state comparison view is available for any projects containing more than one protein state.
 For each combination of protein states, the deuteration difference for each peptide is calculated using a Students T-Test.
 The T-test deltas and p-values are plotted on the Volcano plot (left) and on the Woods Plot (right).
 Selecting a point or a sequence will navigate to the respective peptide on the peptide list.